dj1411/HabitChart/www/quality/test_funational.md

     - 3 months data
     - 1 year data

-# exit app
-- pressing the back button at main page should quit the program
-- pressing the exit button should quit the program

-# sync data to server (check in browser)
+# sync data to server
-- The app should work perfectly without any internet connection
+- The app should work perfectly without any internet connection.
+Check directly in target.
 - reset RAM data, local storage and cloud storage individually. check if the table is re-constructible.
 - reset all three storages. table should become empty.
 - sync should happen at app start
 - sync should happen every timeout.
 - sync should refresh the table
-- closing and reopening the app, should retain the data
 - server data should be identical to local data
-- any changes in the main page (as previous tests) should be reflected in the server file.
 - any changes in the main page (as previous tests) should be reflected in another device
 - check if sync happens when the window is minimized (on device)
 - run the app without internet connection. closing and opening should retain the data.